FeliciaMarlove/Spark-with-scala/TrainingNotes.md

 Base for parallelization.
 Aim at equally sized partitions to distribute the load (but often challenging because of the nature of real-life data => on of the major challenges regarding performance).
 Same size = each worker will take the same time to complete their tasks.

+## Lazy evaluation

+Transformations simply add a step to the AST (lazy), actions triggers the execution of the AST => result is only evaluate when we want to see it.